pferrel/BagOfWords_SentimentAnalysis_Template/README.md

 You can send these data to PredictionIO Event Server in real-time easily by making a HTTP request or through the EventClient of an SDK.

 A Python import script import_eventserver.py is provided in the template to import the data to Event Server using Python SDK.
-Replace the value of access_key parameter by your Access Key and run:
+Replace the value of access_key parameter by your applications's Access Key and run:

 ```python
 $ pip install predictionio